 As we experience the COVID-19 pandemic, we are encountering grief and loss in a variety of forms.
 We have lost the ability to gather together side by side.
 We have lost the expectation of what it means to be living together in college.
 We have lost a sense of normalcy.
 And some of us, too many of us, may be losing the health or potentially, the life of friends and family.
 Some of us are mourning deaths unrelated to the virus.
 From everyday grief to the finality of life, students have found it beneficial to come together to learn about how to get through times of loss.

-Staff from the Office for Religious Life, Counseling and Psychological Services, Residential Education, Graduate Life Office and Well-Being at Stanford convene this gathering to address questions like:
+Staff from the Office for Religious & Spiritual Life, Counseling and Psychological Services, Residential Education, Graduate Life Office and Well-Being at Stanford convene this gathering to address questions like: